anoduck/anoduck/README.md

 - Zsh
 - Kitty
 - EMACS
-- org-mode
+- Org-Mode
-- Oh-my-zsh
+- Oh-My-Zsh

 ### Developmental Principles

 Here are some developmental principles I believe in.

-- Stop using pay for use Api-Keys, they are exclusionary.
+- Pay for use Api-Keys prevent access to technology and thus technological innovation.
-- Say no to Discord, use element instead.
+- Discord is closed source and has a terrible reputation, use element instead.
-- Avoid Linux Elitism, BSD exists.
+- Linux Elitism is in poor taste.
+UNIX, BSD, and other open source operating systems exist.
 - Avoid "Not my problem" -ism.